 Portland clearly has a passion for food carts, and a passion for coffee, so it was no surprise that a local decided to combine the two concepts.
 Tony (“Tonx”) Konecny tipped me off to Andrea Spella’s trailer near the Ace Hotel, saying the owner produced his favorite shot of espresso from the past year on his manual machine.
 The idea of a coffee trailer is a romantic notion, so I was probably predisposed to like Andrea’s operation.
 Still, he did manage to deliver carefully crafted espresso and macchiato using “hand roasted” coffee beans.

-A small blackboard touted a fairly compact menu of “Hand Roasted” espresso drinks, plus tea and Italian soda.
+A small blackboard touted a compact menu of “Hand Roasted” espresso drinks, plus tea and Italian soda.

 Spella’s macchiato ($2) featured exactly the right amount of milk and foam.